Sharwanand: Early career and supporting roles (2003–2005)

 Sharwanand first came to media attention in a Thums Up advertisement with Chiranjeevi.
 He later made his acting debut in Telugu with Aidho Tareeku in 2003 and proceeded to share screen space with Chiranjeevi in Shankar Dada M.B.B.S. and with Venkatesh in Sankranthi and Lakshmi in supporting roles.

-Critical acclaim and forays into Tamil cinema (2005–2014)
+Critical acclaim and forays into Tamil cinema (2005–2013)

 Sharwanand rose to stardom with Vennela (2005) and Amma Cheppindi (2006), the latter of which earned him critical acclaim.
 He then acted in films like Gamyam (2008) and Andari Bandhuvaya (2010) which, despite being sleeper hits, earned Nandi Awards.
 Prasthanam was a cult classic.
 These films won him accolades.

-Sharwanand then forayed into Tamil cinema with films such as Naalai Namadhe (2009) and Engeyum Eppodhum (2011).
+Sharwanand then forayed into Tamil cinema with films such as Kadhalna Summa Illai (2009) before making his full fledged debut through Naalai Namadhe (2009).
+However, it was only through Engeyum Eppodhum (2011) that he gained recognition.
 In 2012, Sharwanand made his debut as a producer with his film, Ko Ante Koti, which was produced under Sarvaa Arts.